Clarity. Connection. Change.

 “Something needs to change, but I don’t know where to start.”

-For many women, shifts like perimenopause can also impact mood, energy, and overall sense of self in ways that feel confusing or discouraging.
+For many women, transitions such as perimenopause can also impact mood, energy, identity, and emotional well-being in ways that feel confusing or discouraging.

-My approach is relational and DBT-informed, which means we focus on both understanding what’s happening and building practical tools to help you move forward.
+My approach is relational and DBT-informed, meaning we focus both on understanding what’s happening beneath the surface and building practical tools to help you move forward.

 Strengthening communication and boundaries

-Reconnecting with yourself and what matters to you
+Reconnecting with yourself and what matters most to you

-I also take a whole-person approach, recognizing how things like sleep, stress, movement, and faith can impact your emotional well-being.
+I also take a whole-person approach, recognizing how sleep, stress, movement, physical health, and faith can influence emotional well-being.

-You don’t need to have everything figured out before you start.
-Therapy can be a place to slow down, feel understood, and begin to approach things differently—with more clarity and confidence.
+You do not need to have everything figured out before starting therapy.
+Therapy can be a place to slow down, feel understood, gain clarity, and begin approaching things differently—with greater confidence, connection, and self-awareness.

 Many clients begin to feel: